JunaidAsghar/CNN/README.md

 # CNN
-CNN on MNIST DATASET Tensorflow
+CNN on MNIST DATASET using Tensorflow Layers API and Keras (Sequential, Fumction)API's